NHSDigital/nhs-notify-supplier-api/docs/collections/_developers/getting-started.md

 #### devcontainer

-You should use the devcontainer for thsi repository to satisy pre-requisites and configuration.
+You should use the devcontainer for this repository to satisy pre-requisites and configuration.
 You can open this using devcontainer plugins or GitHub workspaces By default it will run the necessary `make config`, `postcreatecommand.sh`, and `poststartcommand.sh`